 Constructive cooperation between the Federal Government and the states

 When it comes to projects of national significance, the Federal Government and the states have defined rules that enable cooperation and influence within the German research area.
-This applies for example to the funding of large German non-university research organisations: the Fraunhofer-Gesellschaft, the research centres of the Helmholtz Association, the institutes of the Leibniz Association and the Max Planck Society.
-Additionally, both the Federal Government and the states support academies of science and humanities as well as the German Research Foundation (DFG), which was founded jointly as Germany’s main research funding organisation.
+This applies for example to the funding of large German non-university research organisations: the Fraunhofer-Gesellschaft, the research centres of the Helmholtz Association, the institutes of the Leibniz Association and the Max-Planck-Gesellschaft.
+Additionally, both the Federal Government and the states support academies of science and humanities as well as the Deutsche Forschungsgemeinschaft (DFG), which was founded jointly as Germany’s main research funding organisation.

 Higher education funding